awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### RestoreObject/RestoreObject.go

-This example restores an item to a bucket for a number of days.
+This example restores an item to an Amazon S3 bucket for a number of days.

 `go run RestoreObject.go -b BUCKET -i ITEM [-d DAYS]`